morskyjezek/bagit-walkthrough-lcwa/README.md

 # Demonstrating BagIt Concept and Tools

 This repository holds materials for use in learning digital curation tools and concepts from archival and library perspectives.
-Specifically, this repository explains the **BagIt** concept and associated, Python-based tools; these concepts and tools are demonstrated using sample files from the Library of Congress Web Archvies (LCWA).
+Specifically, this repository explains the **BagIt** specification (IETF RFC 8493) and associated, Python-based tools; these concepts and tools are demonstrated using sample files from the Library of Congress Web Archvies (LCWA).
 This short demonstration lesson was created as part of work on a larger set of lessons that outlines additional digital curation and preservation actions associated with all elements of the digital curation lifecycle.

 ## Lesson Concept: Demonstrate BagIt Structure and Creation Tools